Enjoy these excerpts from previously published articles written by Sherry Jackson.

 Attracting 30,000-60,000 people each Saturday and Sunday year-round, the open outdoor marketplace sprawls over 65-acres on U.S. Highway 29 between Anderson and Greenville.
 Regular vendors that are there each weekend usually opt to lease space in the 130,000 square feet of several interconnected or container buildings, some with air-conditioning.
 New vendors and individuals wanting to sell excess household goods usually rent one of the outside spaces that go for as little as $10.00 for a one-day rental.

 Greenville is a vibrant, revitalized and award-winning downtown nestled against the foothills of the Blue Ridge Mountains.
 And while every destination promises something for everyone, few can deliver like Greenville.
-From fabulous restaurants, incredible museums, unique shops, an award-winning baseball stadium and a plethora of outdoor activities, Greenville is a great getaway.
+From fabulous restaurants (see this site for prices of the most delicious dishes), incredible museums, unique shops, an award-winning baseball stadium and a plethora of outdoor activities, Greenville is a great getaway.

 This article was published in the June/July/August 2013 issue of Foothills Spotlight Magazine .Getaway to Greenville Page 2